SWEN90009-2022/swen90009-2022-resources/checklists/Sprint-1.md

 - [ ] The explained interview contains no typos or spelling errors.
 - [ ] The document is well organized/structured and also lists their questions and strategies to help them understanding the requirements of the system.

+## Meetings
+Make sure your meetings (team meetings, supervision meetings and meetings with industry partners) are documented in Confluence (and only).

+- [ ] Meetings are recorded in Confluence and only.
+They were NOT exported to Github as they're part of internal process.

 ## GitHub
 Make sure that: